 Courses satisfactorily completed in other accredited colleges are accepted subject to faculty approval.
 In general, no credit is allowed for courses not found in the Wake Forest curriculum.
 To earn a baccalaureate degree from Wake Forest University, a minimum of half of the degree requirements must be completed at Wake Forest, the senior year and one other.

 Additionally, Wake Forest has a six-semester (typically three-year) residency requirement.
-Students are required to live in campus housing their first three years unless they live with a parent or guardian in the Winston-Salem area.
-In addition, the University is committed to housing students who request to live on-campus after fulfilling the residency requirement.
+Students are required to live in campus housing their first three years.
+The University is committed to housing students who request to live on-campus after fulfilling the residency requirement.
 Students who study abroad during the fall or spring semesters are given credit for that time toward their residency requirement; summer sessions do NOT count toward residency requirements.
 Transfer students are expected to fulfill the six-semester residency requirement.
 However, transfer students who have lived on campus at another institution are given credit for that time toward their residency requirement.
 See “Housing” for more information.